A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 Let's try out the service first

-First of all, you can't recommend a service to others unless you understand its features.
-I actually tried out all of the service's functions.
+First, you can't recommend a service to others unless you understand its features.
+I actually tried out all the features of the service.

-(I learned about various services, but in this article I will introduce just one for easy understanding.)
+(I learned about various services, but in this article, I'll pick just one to introduce in an easy-to-understand way.)

-100 URLs free I actually created an account and registered the URLs of some random sites.
+I actually created an account and registered some random website URLs.

 Since it is a monitoring tool, you are not notified unless something happens, so I just kept opening various pages, reading, opening, and reading